 By supporting optimized nutrient absorption and healthy metabolism, digestive enzymes have a positive effect on both insulin levels and leptin functionality.
-This can boost energy levels and improve the ability of your body to convert protein into muscle mass .
+This can boost energy levels and improve the ability of your body to break down proteins into amino acids which aids in adding muscle mass .

 The Link Between Chronic Inflammation and Weight Gain